lauraRodriiguez/PLPA6820/README.md

 # Pipeline

-for these first few steps we used the *Albama Super Computer* proved by Auburn University
+For these first few steps we used the *Albama Super Computer* proved by Auburn University

 ## Striping primers